Nem0T03/Software_Habliles/README.md

 - **Fortigate**: Protects systems from cyber threats with an advanced firewall.
 - **Python**: Facilitates automation and process optimization.
 - **Azure**: Supports scalable and secure cloud infrastructure.
+- **PNETLab**: Provides a virtualized environment for network and automation testing.

 **`HABILES`** is the ideal choice for businesses seeking an all-in-one solution for automation, security, and efficient infrastructure management.